The Webster Technique

 My OB said if I go to a chiropractor and lie on my back that will hurt the baby…is that true?

-No, the adjustment takes less than 5 minutes, and doesn’t your doctor force you to lie on your back for 24 hours during delivery?
+No, the adjustment takes less than 5 minutes, which is of no harm to your baby.
+The better question is why does the doctor have women lie on their back for 24 hours during delivery?

 My OB wanted to know why a chiropractor was going to turn my breech baby.
 Isn’t that dangerous without ultrasound?